 Pollinator Garden: The development shall include at least one pollinator garden.
 The pollinator garden shall be a landscaped garden in which at least seventy five percent (75%) of all plants, excluding grasses, are native milkweeds and other nectar-rich flowers.
 The final location(s) of pollinator garden shall be determined at subsequent stages of approval and will be identified on the landscape plan submitted with the construction drawings.
 The pollinator garden shall be constructed prior to the issuance of the 75th residential building permit.

 Community Amenities: The development shall include one tot-lot and one dog park.
 Locations will be determined at subsequent stages of approval and will be identified on the construction drawings.
 The tot-lot and dog park shall be constructed prior to the issuance of the 75th residential building permit.

+During the preliminary subdivision stage, the developer shall offer to the Town of Rolesville approximately 0.8 acres generally located and oriented in the area labeled as “Dedicated Park Land” in the attached Exhibit 1, with the final location to be determined in the Construction Drawing process, for use as a public park.
+The Town of Rolesville may accept or reject the offer of dedication in its sole discretion.
+If the Town of Rolesville accepts dedication of the Dedicated Park Land:

+the area dedicated to the Town of Rolesville shall be credited to this project as active open space;

+the area dedicated to the Town of Rolesville shall count toward the Town’s recreation open space dedication requirements; and

+the developer shall be relieved of the obligation to construct any improvements within the Dedicated Park Land that are shown on the Concept Plan.

 [SIGNATURE PAGE FOLLOWS]

 Property Owner Authorization